4lve/blinkify/README.md

 # Blinkify

 Blinkify is a lightweight npm package that simplifies the creation of Solana Actions-compatible API endpoints.
-It provides an easy-to-use interface for creating interactive blockchain experiences.

 ## Installation